-Tonight Council will discuss the Planning Commission's recommendation in support of a Preferred Alternative for the Final EIS (FEIS), approval of the proposed Planned Action Ordinance No. 705, and changes to the City's sign code in Aurora Square through proposed Ordinance No. 712.
+Tonight Council will continue its discussion from June 8, 2015, of the Planning Commission's recommendation in support of a Preferred Alternative for the Final EIS (FEIS), approval of the proposed Planned Action Ordinance No. 705, and changes to the City's sign code in Aurora Square through proposed Ordinance No. 712.